sourcehut-mirrors/chawan/doc/terminal.md

 **vt**(4) is the only one I've found that exhibits this behavior; to add insult to injury, it claims to be an "xterm" in TERM.
 Therefore we discriminate between **vt**(4) and a real XTerm using an ioctl.
-(Idea shamelessly stolen from notcurses' Linux console detection).
+(Idea shamelessly stolen from notcurses' Linux console detection.)

 Some terminals bleed the APC sequence used to recognize kitty image support, and this may result in strange artifacts when no alt screen is used.
 On